nepeivodaRS/QA_tool/README.md

-# An application to run a QA analysis of AAMCC or DCM root files
+# QA tool analysis of AAMCC or DCM root files

 1. Create build folder in aamcc_to_mcini
 2. cd build